 Label Technologies is a Major Source for VOC emissions.
-They have recently applied for a Title V permit; however, the initial TV project is currently in an incomplete status.
+They have recently applied for a Title V permit; however, a Title V permit has yet to be issued.
 This new permit will be incorporated into the TV permit when processing the initial TV permit application; therefore, a modification to an existing TV permit is not required.
 No further discussion is necessary to demonstrate District Rule 2520 compliance.